- Organization Overview

 Pharmacodynamics (PD): how drugs affect the body, disease, or infectious agents—including the relationship between dose or drug concentration and effects

-Indeed, this first pharmacokinetic*/pharmacodynamic* study of interactions between antiretrovirals and malaria drugs in children found that the WHO’s preferred HIV treatment in those age three and older led to a several-fold reduction in blood concentrations of the most widely used malaria drugs.
+Indeed, this first pharmacokinetic*/pharmacodynamic* study of interactions between antiretrovirals and malaria drugs in children found that the World Health Organization (WHO)’s preferred HIV treatment in those age three and older led to a several-fold reduction in blood concentrations of the most widely used malaria drugs.
 This, in turn, is associated with about a four times greater risk of recurrent malaria when compared to children receiving a different HIV regimen.

 Based on their results, Aweeka and her co-authors—including colleagues at Yale University and those in a long-standing UCSF collaboration with Makerere University in Uganda—assert the need both for close clinical follow-up for recurrent malaria in co-infected children receiving the currently recommended treatments and for the study of new regimens providing greater malaria drug exposure.